saarib2405/Indian-Weather-Forecast/README.md

-# Weather Data Analysis and Forecasting in India (1901-2017)
+# Data Analysis and Forecasting of Indian Weather (1901-2017)

 This project analyzes historical weather data in India from 1901 to 2017 and forecasts temperatures for the year 2018 using a Decision Tree Regressor.
 The project includes data preprocessing, visualization, machine learning modeling, and forecasting.